Shrimp Pad Thai

 Instructions

-1. 1Cook the rice noodles according to package instructions.
-They should be soft but not mushy.
-Drain and rinse under cool water.
+- 1Cook the rice noodles according to package directions over medium-high heat until soft but not mushy (typically 4–5 minutes).
+Drain and rinse under cool water until completely cooled.

-4. 4Crack the eggs into the empty side of the skillet.
-Break apart the yolk with the spatula and let cook for 30 seconds, until just beginning to set.
-Stir the egg in with the noodles.
-Stir in the sauce.
+- 5Crack the eggs into the empty side of the skillet over medium-high heat.
+Break apart the yolks with a spatula and cook 30 seconds until just beginning to set, then stir the egg in with the noodles.

 Nutrition — Per Serving